West St. Paul, Minnesota: History

-The city's misleading name comes in part from the fact that it lies on the west bank of the predominantly north-to-south Mississippi River.
-A previous City of West St. Paul, incorporated in the late 19th century, was in what is now called Saint Paul's Lower West Side.
-According to the West 7th/Fort Road foundation, Saint Paul annexed the West Side for two reasons: "to aid law enforcement—criminals could escape Saint Paul authorities by crossing to the West Side and Dakota County—and to eliminate the Wabasha Street Bridge tolls which were inhibiting development on the West Side."
-The current West St. Paul split from the western half of South St. Paul, and was incorporated in 1889, just south of the city of Saint Paul.
-The population was 20,615 at the 2020 census, growing by 1,075 since 2010 census.
+The city's confusing name comes from its location on the west bank of the predominantly north-to-south Mississippi River, though a myth—that it was named because it was "west of South St. Paul"—was created by Jake H. Marthaler in the mid-20th century and has persisted.
+The city sits on the site of a previous West St. Paul, which predated the current county lines and was partially in what is now called Saint Paul's Lower West Side.
+According to the West 7th/Fort Road foundation, Saint Paul annexed the West Side for two reasons: "to aid law enforcement—criminals could escape Saint Paul authorities by crossing to the West Side and Dakota County—and to eliminate the Wabasha Street Bridge tolls which were inhibiting development on the West Side".
+West St. Paul continued to exist independently in Dakota County from 1874 until 1887, when the city of South St. Paul was incorporated in its place.
+In 1889, the current city of West St. Paul split off from the still new South St. Paul and reclaimed the original name.
+The population was 20,615 at the 2020 census, growing by 1,075 since the 2010 census.
 West Saint Paul is known for its 2.5-mile retail strip along Robert Street.